logo

 How to block Unknown Caller and No Caller ID calls on your Android phone

-- Select your phone Settings > Block numbers > Block unknown callers and turn it on.
+3. Select Settings > Block numbers > Block calls from unknown numbers and turn it on.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.